Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 rosemary

-“…a crude and obvious imitation of Rosemary’s Baby, but much creepier and more bizarre.
-The unnerving ending obliterates the memory of the rest of the film… makes good use of several past-their prime actors in small roles but attempts at psychological insight, subtlety or believability fall flat (it’s a horror story not a autobiographical story of Aimee Semple McPherson for crying out loudbelievability.)
-The great special effects at the end justify the film’s faults however.”
-Darrell Moore.
+“a crude and obvious imitation of Rosemary’s Baby, but much creepier and more bizarre.
+The unnerving ending obliterates the memory of the rest of the film makes good use of several past-their prime actors in small roles but attempts at psychological insight, subtlety or believability fall flat.
+The great special effects at the end justify the film’s faults however.” Darrell Moore.
 The Best, Worst and Most Unusual: Horror films, Crowne publishing 1983.

 Interesting that the one bit of titillation Richard Eder manages to pluck out is lesbianism.
 In fact, that seems to be of most interest to many reviewers.
-Well, it’s 2016 and if a lesbian pop up in a film, it’s now about as outmoded and the shock obsolete as the landline and mullets… well I have seen people still sporting mullets.
+Well, it’s 2016, and if a lesbian pops up in a film, it’s now about as outmoded and the shock obsolete as the landline and mullets… well, I have seen people still sporting mullets.

 capturfiles_25

-And I’d like to say there’s more than just mild creepiness, there are absolute moments of mind-jolting terror.
-The exquisite color palette and the eye for detail support the sense of mystery such as the fabulous Houdini poster in Michael’s apartment -a centerpiece in plain sight that one might miss though it is there to instruct us on our journey through the dark maze of the storyline
+And I’d like to say there’s more than mild creepiness; there are absolute moments of mind-jolting terror.
+The exquisite color palette and the eye for detail support the sense of mystery, such as the fabulous Houdini poster in Michael’s apartment, a centerpiece in plain sight that one might miss.
+However, it is there to instruct us on our journey through the dark maze of the storyline.

 houdini

-If anything, the film lies closer in relationship to Roman Polanski’s The Tenant (1976) where another protagonist Trelkovsky portrayed by Polanski himself, is being mentally tortured by a group of people (Shelley Winters, Lila Kedrova, and Jo Van Fleet) in his building that may or may not exist ultimately driving him to attempt suicide.
-The fact that our heroine Alison is driven to madness and suicide by her seemingly harmless yet strange and quirky neighbors, that are actually, unholy denizens of hell definitely evokes comparisons in my mind with Roman Polanski’s equally disturbing THE TENANT (1976).
+If anything, the film lies closer in relationship to Roman Polanski’s The Tenant (1976) where another protagonist Trelkovsky portrayed by Polanski himself, is being gaslighted and mentally tortured by a group of people (Shelley Winters, Lila Kedrova, and Jo Van Fleet) in his building that may or may not exist ultimately driving him to attempt suicide.
+The fact that our heroine Alison is driven to madness and suicide by her seemingly harmless yet strange and quirky neighbors, who are actually unholy denizens of hell, definitely evokes comparisons in my mind with Roman Polanski’s equally disturbing The Tenant (1976).

 polanskis-the-tenant

-I’d even go as far as to compare director Michael Winner and writer Jeffrey Konvitz’s film has something of an Alejandro Jodorowsky flavor to it, with the grotesque imagery and surreal processional.
-Or might have influenced the very hallucinatory Jacob’s Ladder (1990) which deals with a soul’s nightmarish journey through unfathomable realms of consciousness that conjures demons and angels alike.
+I’d even go as far as to compare director Michael Winner and writer Jeffrey Konvitz’s film to have something of an Alejandro Jodorowsky flavor to it, with the grotesque imagery and surreal procession.
+Or might have influenced the very hallucinatory Jacob’s Ladder (1990), which deals with a soul’s nightmarish journey through unfathomable realms of consciousness while he navigates a hellish limbo, that conjures demons and angels alike.

 the-sentinel-dream-1